Lab Members

 Education: B.S., Vanderbilt University; Ed.M., Harvard University; Doctoral Student, University of Maryland, College Park.

-Bio: Elise is a third-year PhD student in the Department of Human Development and Quantitative Methodology.
+Bio: Elise is a fourth-year PhD student in the Department of Human Development and Quantitative Methodology.
 Inspired by her years teaching high school, Elise is interested in child and adolescent moral and social development in the school context.
 She is particularly interested in the relationship between teacher language, behavior, and instructional choices and student moral development and thinking.

 Marley Forbes